genropy/genropy_saved/docs/genro/components/introduction.rst

     than one project.
 Every component can be rewritten in most of its parts (methods) overriding them.
     This ensures the ability to customize a component for your specific purpose.

-    Components belong to the family of Genro :ref:`genro_intro_resources`.
+    Components belong to the family of Genro :ref:`intro_resources`.

 .. _components_location: